gorkamu/hunter/README.md

  - mocha: "*"

-And it will create the symbolic link to **/usr/local/bin**to can launch the binary globally.
+And it will create the symbolic link to **/usr/local/bin** to be able to launch the binary globally.

 After that, you can use the program like this
 ``` bash